 1. Gravity Filters

-A gravity water filter is like its namesake, a simple yet effective water filter that can be hung from a tree branch or from a tent pole.
-An unfiltered water bag is connected through a hose into a filtered water bag.
+A gravity backpacking water filter is as its namesake implies: a simple yet effective backpacking water filter that can be hung from a tree branch or tent pole.
+A dirty water bag is connected through a hose to a filtered water bag.
+The hose itself contains the actual water filtration unit.

-The benefits of a gravity filter are that it’s very easy to use, it removes the chunky bits and it’s pretty quick in filtering high volumes of water.
-If you’re filtering water for the whole family, gravity filters are your new best friend when backpacking.
+There are many benefits to using a gravity filter: they’re easy to use, they remove chunky bits of debris, and they’re fairly fast when it comes to filtering high volumes of water.
+If you’re filtering water for the whole family, gravity filters are your new best friend on backpacking trips.

-The Platypus GravityWorks 2L (68 ounces) Complete Kit makes the process of filtering water very easy.
-It holds up to four litres (one gallon), it’s lightweight at only 325g (11.5 ounces) and it packs into a small bag.
+The Platypus GravityWorks 2.0L Complete Kit makes the process of filtering water effortless.
+It holds up to four litres (one gallon), it’s lightweight at only 325g (11.5 ounces), and it packs into a small bag.
 Plus it pumps 1.5 litres (1.6 quarts) per minute.

 2. Pump Filters

-A pump filter works by simply using a pump-action with your hand to filter water.
-The advantages of pump filters are that it physically traps most waterborne nasties and it’s easy to use.
-If you have strong arms it will be easy to use – and if you don’t, it will be a good workout.
+A pump filter is another favourite on backpacking trips.
+Pump filters work through simple mechanical action: Simply squeeze the device to transform unfiltered water into filtered water.
+The advantages of a pump filter is that it physically traps most waterborne nasties and it’s easy to use.
+If you have strong arms it’ll be even easier.
+And, if you don’t, it’ll at least be a good workout.

 The MSR MiniWorks EX Microfilter is capable of pumping one litre (one 1.1 quart) per minute.
-The MiniWorks EX removes unpleasant tastes and odours caused by organic compounds, such as iodine, chlorine and pesticides.
-It weighs only 456 grams (16 ounces) and is only 7cm (2.8 inches).
+The MiniWorks EX removes unpleasant tastes and odours caused by organic compounds, such as iodine, chlorine, and pesticides.
+It weighs a mere 456 grams (16 ounces) and is only 7 cm (2.8 inches) in length.

 3. Ultraviolet (UV) Purifiers

-An ultraviolet water purifier treats unsafe water with germicidal ultraviolet light.
-Ultraviolet radiation renders bacteria, viruses, parasites and fungi unable to replicate by damaging the nucleic acids of their DNA.
+An ultraviolet (UV) water purifier treats unsafe water with germicidal ultraviolet light.
+Ultraviolet radiation renders bacteria, viruses, parasites, and fungi unable to replicate by damaging the nucleic acids of their DNA.

-The advantages of a UV water purifier are that it produces clean water without chemicals, there’s no taste or odour, it’s easy to maintain and there’s no water waste.
+The advantages of a UV water purifier are that it produces clean water without chemicals, leaves behind no taste or odour, is easy to maintain, and doesn’t cause any waste.

 The Steripen Ultralight UV Water Purifier is effective against bacteria, protozoa, cysts and viruses.
-It produces one litre (1.1 quart) of water over 90 seconds, it’s super lightweight at only 76g (2.7 ounces) and can produce water for up to five people.
-Perfect for a family camping trip, especially as it’s the size of a pen or colouring marker.
+It produces one litre (1.1 quart) of water over 90 seconds, it’s super lightweight at only 76g (2.7 ounces), and can produce water for up to five people.
+Perfect for family camping or backpacking trips, especially since it’s about as big as a Sharpie marker.

 4. Bottle Filters

 A water bottle filter is often a BPA-free bottle that is reusable, with the filter built into the design of the water bottle.
-It means you can drink filtered water without waiting.
+This means you can drink filtered water without waiting.

 The LifeStraw Go Filtration stainless steel bottle is 710ml (24 fl oz) and the hollow fibre membrane tech removes 99.9% of protozoa and 99.9999% of waterborne bacteria.
 Each bottle sold helps a child in a developing country get a year’s worth of safe, clean drinking water through Lifestraw’s Follow the Liters program.